Puppy attacked by bear in February ‘is doing absolutely amazing’

 The puppy mauled by a bear in the Dedham woods off Route 1A in February has fully recovered from the attack, her owner said.

-Clover, a then-11-month old black lab mix, suffered a deep puncture wound that required daily trips to the vet for at least a week after she was tackled by a young black bear the afternoon of Feb.
+Clover, a then-11-month old black Lab mix, suffered a deep puncture wound that required daily trips to the vet for at least a week after she was tackled by a young black bear the afternoon of Feb.
 5, said Dustin Gray.

-[Dog owner during bear attack: ‘I stuck my finger right in its eye’]
+[ Dog owner during bear attack: ‘I stuck my finger right in its eye’]

 Two months and $3,000 in hospital bills later, Clover is “a happy, normal dog again,” he told the BDN.